dami-nation/WindowsAD/README.md

 ### Windows Active Directory Lab (On VirtualBox)

-This is a self paced hands-on lab simulating a basic Active Directory (AD) domain setup, built from scratch on VirtualBox.
+This is a lab simulating a basic Active Directory (AD) domain setup, built from scratch on VirtualBox.
 The lab includes the installation and configuration of a Windows Server 2022 domain controller and a Windows 10 client machine, domain join, DNS, shared folder access, user/group creation, and GPO enforcement.

 _Lab Summary_